geocucu/gc_msvc_toolbar/docs/behaviour.md

 passed to `CreateTask()`.
 It will only run there if `Exec()` is called on "VS Main", and the context flag is one of the "UI thread" ones.

+`PostExecCommand` from `IVsUIShell` is not guarenteed to make subsequent calls to the `Exec` of `IOleCommandTarget` run on the main UI thread.
+It is **not** a way to force the main UI thread to run the command.

 #### Extension registration

 The GUIDs specified in the .pkgdef don't seem to end up in the registry.